bmbenson/bmbenson.github.io/game-of-life/index.md

 Next we’ll add a new UX element for a status bar at the bottom of the game.

-In the area we already declare some of the consts, add a pixel height of the status bar as well as resize the window to accomodate out new space.
+In the area we already declared some of the consts, add a pixel height for the status bar and we'll also add that padding to the window height.

 ```rust
 //main.rs